metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 ### Hidden Settings

-Hidden settings allows the Candy Machine to mint exactly the same Asset to all purchasers.
+Hidden settings allows the Core Candy Machine to mint exactly the same Asset to all purchasers.
 The design princple behind this is to allow the popular 'reveal' mechanic to take to take place at a later date.
+It also allows printing Core Editions when combined with the Edition Guard.

 {% dialect-switcher title="Hidden Settings" %}
 {% dialect title="JavaScript" id="js" %}